-2. Is blackheads different from whiteheads?
+2. Are blackheads different from whiteheads?

 3. Use anti-acne cleanser

-Active ingredient acne Benzoyl peroxide works very well and quickly but causing discomfort to the skin, especially for dry or sensitive skin.
-Dr. Draelos recommends using a cleanser with salicylic acid because it is not uncomfortable but still enough to clean the clogged blackheads.
+Active ingredient acne Benzoyl peroxide works very well and quickly but causes discomfort to the skin, especially for dry or sensitive skin.
+Dr Draelos recommends using a cleanser with salicylic acid because it is not uncomfortable but still enough to clean the clogged blackheads.
 At first, you will not see the effect too quickly, but gradually you will realize the effectiveness and ability to help prevent new blackheads from forming by keeping its pores clear.